 ACCOMMODATION & FACILITIES AT KYANINGA:

 Due to its commanding position, the property is easy to spot as you approach.
 Additionally, all buildings are elevated on stilts, as are the walkways between them.
 The most imposing structure is the two-storey lodge, which occupies the highest point of the hill.
 Several flights of steps lead up from the road to the entrance, but the ascent is well worth the effort for both the comfort of the interiors and the breathtaking views.
 The lounge contains well-cushioned seating around coffee tables, as well as a monumental double-sided open fireplace, open to the bar on the opposite side.
 There are also a few board games, and free Wi-Fi.
 The dining area is set with very elegant chairs and tables fashioned from mvule and elgon olive.
 Stairs from this level take you to the upper storey of the lodge, where you will find a few private seating areas boasting panoramic views.
 Descend into the grounds, and one of the first features you will encounter is the spacious swimming pool, complete with wooden decking and a submerged seat.
 Descend farther, and you will pass through a number of terraces designed by Imogen Jenkins, including a kitchen garden and an orchard of fruit trees.
-Lower still, are a grass tennis court and a croquet lawn, where you may also play badminton and boules.
-And finally, there is Lake Kyaninga, framed by forest resplendent with wildlife – primates, bats, and birds!
+Lower still, are a grass tennis court, a croquet lawn, where you may also play badminton and boules.
+Finally, there is Lake Kyaninga, framed by forest resplendent with wildlife – primates, bats, and birds!

 The guest accommodation at Kyaninga Lodge is every inch as impressive as the main building, though constructed to a smaller scale.
-All eight cottages are linked to the lodge along a high wooden walkway, four on either side of the two-storey structure.
-Six sleep a maximum of two persons, and two are designed for families.
+All nine cottages are linked to the lodge along a high wooden walkway, four on either side of the two-storey structure.
+Seven sleep a maximum of two persons, and two are designed for families.
 Within each category, there is a bedroom with a double bed or twin beds, bedside tables adorned with flowers, a storage trunk, and a seating area with comfy chairs and a table.
 The en-suite facilities comprise flush toilet, twin washbasins made from marble, a glass-walled shower, and a freestanding claw-footed bathtub.
 Solar power provides hot water as well as lighting, and sliding doors from the living area lead onto a private deck that is ideal for sitting and sipping tea or something stronger while marvelling at the lake and mountain views!
 The family cottages have a mezzanine level, offering a fun sleeping space for the kids.